hyperform-dev/hyperform/README.md

 Hyperform uses the default Google Cloud account configured in the CLI (check with `$ gcloud config get-value account`).

 Export your Google Cloud Functions from any file via `exports` or `module.exports`.
-You can import npm packages and other files just like normal, since the entire folder will be uploaded (excluding `.git`, `.github`, and `node_modules` which Google installs).
+You can import NPM packages and other files just like normal, since the entire folder will be uploaded (excluding `.git`, `.github`, and `node_modules` which Google installs).

 On how to write good Google Cloud Functions, see [Node.js Quickstart | Google Cloud](https://cloud.google.com/functions/docs/quickstart-nodejs)